 Piazza Roma 6A, Castello di Monteriggioni, +39 0577 1651764, www.anticotravaglio-monteriggioni.com/

 Within sight of the 14th-century tower, La Torre serves up typical Tuscan food and wine.
-Nothing is wasted in Tuscany: the whey, left over from the production of DOP Pecorino cheese is heated to produce curds, or ricotta, which is used to fill the tortellini, here served with butter and sage.
+Nothing is wasted in Tuscany: the leftover whey, from the production of DOP Pecorino, is heated to produce curds, or ricotta.
+Try the tortellini, stuffed with ricotta, served with butter and sage.
 Follow up with the manzo, and incredible desserts, apricot and fig tart, with more of that creamy ricotta.

 Piazza del Comune 15, Castellina in Chianti, Siena 53011, www.anticatrattorialatorre.it

-Chianti Classico wine is made from grapes (usually Sangiovese, a grape that has been described as ‘a horse that doesn’t like to be tamed’, by our wine guide) that have been grown within a very specific area within Chianti.
-The grapes are then processed and bottled in the same area.
-Fèlsina is a stunning vineyard and estate where you can enjoy a glass a wine, meet the knowledgeable staff, and take a wine-cellar tour before trying and/or buying.
+Chianti Classico wine is usually made from Sangiovese grapes grown within a very specific area within Chianti.
+Processing and bottling takes place in the same area.
+Fèlsina is a stunning vineyard and estate where you can take an informative wine-cellar tour before you try and buy.
+Sangiovese is ‘a horse that doesn’t like to be tamed’, according to our wine guide.
 Book in advance.

 Via del Chianti 101, 53019 Castelnuovo Berardenga, Siena, +39 0577 1523789, https://www.felsina.it/en/